cljs/api/README.md

 # ClojureScript API Parser

-__NOTE: currently no submodules created for clojure,clojurescript,core.async in repos/__
-(exploring other solutions)

 This creates ClojureScript API docs by parsing the ClojureScript and Clojure repositories.
 It outputs `docs/*.cljsdoc` files for each API symbol found.
 For example: